dpi-tta-lessons/terminal-basics/content.md

 # Terminal Basics

+The terminal gives you powerful control over your computer.
+Whether you're installing software, running programs, or managing files, learning the terminal helps you move faster and work like a developer.

 ## Goal

 By the end of this lesson, you’ll be able to open a terminal, move between folders, list files, and use handy shortcuts to work faster.
 Try each step in your own terminal as you go.